-Guilt and shame are two rather different negative emotions which are often confused.
+Guilt and shame are two rather different negative emotions that are often confused.
 Both emotions keep people on the straight and narrow, avoiding socially disapproved thoughts and behaviors.
 And in both cases, people feel bad about themselves—but that is where the similarity ends.

 Guilt is something you can experience alone.
 It is a feeling that you have done (or even thought) something wrong; it is your sense that you have committed a moral transgression.